Anomalous Heat Transfer in Nonequilibrium Quantum Systems

 \textbf{Heat transfer Hamiltonian.} We consider heat transfer between two quantum systems $A$ and $B$, while the joint system is isolated.
 In general, the time-independent Hamiltonian of the joint system reads

 where $H_X$ with $X\in \{ A,B \}$ is the Hamiltonian of the system $X$ and $H_I$ describes the intersystem interactions.
-In Eq.~\eqref{ham} we impose the heat transfer condition $[H_I, H_A + H_B]=0$, that is, the total energy of $A$ and $B$ is conserved, which ensures that the energy loss of $A$ equals to the energy gain of $B$ during the evolution of the joint system.
+In Eq.~\eqref{ham} we adopt the HTC, $[H_I, H_A + H_B]=0$, that is, the total energy of $A$ and $B$ is conserved, which ensures that the energy loss of $A$ equals to the energy gain of $B$ during the evolution of the joint system \bibnote{If the HTC breaks, $H_I$ may induce energy variation in each of the systems, which has been discussed, for example, in Ref. \cite{gnezdilov2023PRA} (see also our discussions in Supplemental Material).}.
 Therefore, as the joint system evolving from initial ($t=0$) state $\rho$ to finial state $\rho'$, one can unambiguously define the heat transfer $\mathcal{Q} \equiv \Delta \langle H_B \rangle=-\Delta\langle H_A \rangle$, where $ \Delta \langle O \rangle \equiv \tr [O (\rho' - \rho)]$ denotes the variation of the expectation value of an operator $O$.
 The two states $\rho$ and $\rho'$ are related by the evolution operation $\rho' = e^{-i H t} \rho e^{i H t}$, where we have taken $\hbar=1$.
-The heat transfer condition has been widely exploited in the study of thermal operations in the context of the resource theory~\cite{cwiklinski2015limitations,lostaglio2015description,brandao2013resource,chitambar2019RMP}, and it tremendously constrains the parameters of the Hamiltonian.
-We note that, two joint systems, described by Hamiltonians $H_{1,2}$ and initial states $\rho_{1,2}$, exhibit identical heat transfer processes, if $U H_1 = H_2 U$ and $U\rho_1 = \rho_2 U$ with $U$ a time-independent unitary transform.
+The HTC has been widely exploited in the study of thermal operations in the context of the resource theory~\cite{cwiklinski2015limitations,lostaglio2015NC,brandao2013resource,chitambar2019RMP}, and it tremendously constrains the parameters of the Hamiltonian.
+We note that, two joint systems, described by Hamiltonians $H_{1,2}$ and initial states $\rho_{1,2}$, exhibit identical heat transfer processes, if $U H_1 = H_2 U$ and $U\rho_1 = \rho_2 U$ with $U$ a time-independent unitary transformation.

 An instantaneous state $\varrho(t)$ satisfies the Liouville-von Neumann equation $d \varrho/dt = i [\varrho,H]$.
 In consequence, the $n_\mathrm{th}$ time derivative of the heat transfer can be written as